hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/campaign/_examples/_example_ali_promo_campaign.md

     * The code lacks error handling.
 There is no `try...except` block to catch potential issues (e.g., file not found, invalid format, or missing data).
 Adding robust error handling is crucial for production-level code.
-    *  The `MODE = 'dev'` variable isn't utilized.
+    *  The `` variable isn't utilized.
 It could be used for conditional execution of different code segments based on the current mode (development vs. production).
     * The lack of more detailed comments on the specific functions within `AliPromoCampaign` and `AliAffiliatedProducts` might obscure their usage.
     * The last two examples of `AliPromoCampaign` instantiation are redundant and are probably placeholders for different ways to construct the object (dictionaries or strings).
 This needs further analysis to determine if they are used for specific functionality.